 Not sure how to get started or what leading students is all about?
 Check out this short video for folks like you who want to know a bit more before they get involved!

-- FLIIE Request for Proposals + Application Narrative (includes all program requirements, instructions, and application)
+- FLIIE Request for Proposals (includes all program requirements and instructions)

 - Student Learning and Program Design PowerPoint